chkwon/TSPDrone.jl/README.md

 julia> PyCall.pyversion
 v"3.9.7"
 ```
-If it does not who the Python installation you like, repeat the above process again.
+If it does not who the Python installation you like, try the above process again.

 # Using the Divide-Partition-and-Search (DPS) Algorithm